Conservation in Costa Rica: Marine Conservation

 The lasting impact created by such forward thinking political decisions exhibits the necessity of meaningful governmental intervention.

+Conservation International Costa Rica (CI Costa Rica), the Costa Rica programme of Conservation International, works on ocean and coastal conservation planning and marine spatial planning, and participates in the Transforma-Innova consortium focused on low-carbon and climate-resilient practices in agriculture, livestock and marine-coastal systems.

 Reforestation & Restoration Programs

 Through the implementation of regulatory measures aimed at environmental protection and the establishment of the Payment for Environmental Services (PSA) Program, Costa Rica has made significant strides in reclaiming a considerable portion of its protected areas.
 Funded by the State through the National Forestry Financing Fund (FONAFIFO), the PSA Program focuses on forest conservation, management, reforestation, and natural regeneration, resulting in the enhancement of protected areas spanning 437,000 hectares.
 This initiative has facilitated the planting of 5.4 million trees by farmers and has supported forest conservation efforts within indigenous territories.
 Nevertheless, despite the expansion of secondary forests, deforestation for agricultural purposes persists, as some farmers are hesitant to forego agricultural land for forest regeneration.
 Over the period from 1996 to 2015, PSA projects dedicated to reforestation garnered a substantial investment of 318 million USD, with 64% of the funding sourced from taxes on fossil fuels and 22% from loans provided by the World Bank.